UTRS2/utrs/readme.md

 The /public subdirectory is the webroot.
 You can either use `php artisan serve` to run a standalone webserver, or point your webserver of choice at /public

+## Configuring wikis
+Currently, most details about supported wikis are stored in `config/wikis.php`, but a transition to storing them in the database is in progress.
+For this reason, you need to use `php artisan utrs-maintenance:sync-wikis-to-database` to synchronize changes in that file to the database for some details to work correctly.

 ## Building frontend assets

 The frontend is built using Bootstrap 4.
 It uses `purgecss` to remove unused classes to reduce bundle size.
-This can create complications for development thru.
+This can create complications for development.

 First, install NPM dependencies using `npm install`.
 Then, you can use Laravel Mix (webpack wrapper) to build assets: